A lens hood is a plastic accessory that comes with everything from the cheapest kit lens to the most expensive professional lenses.

-While some may say that a lens hood does little for image quality, the reality is they can make all the difference.
+While some may say that a camera lens hood does little for image quality, the reality is it can make all the difference.

 In an image, a flare hitting the lens at the right angle can seriously wash out all the detail and contrast available.
 Colours can become severely faded and muted, turning what would be a punchy image into one that’s unusable.

 It’s like driving your car on a sunny day, and the light is shining in your eyes.
 You see a small amount of detail, enough to drive safely, but the clarity is gone, and the glare is intense.